FirstEnergy agrees not to seek subsidy in agreement with AG - WHIZ News

 Preventing the decoupling charge and the nuclear plant subsidies from being collected could ultimately save Ohio customers $2 billion, Yost said.

-Monday’s agreement calls for the attorney general’s office to stop seeking evidence in the decoupling lawsuit until after the conclusion of a criminal investigation by the U.S. Attorney’s Office for the Southern District of Ohio into an alleged $60 million bribery scheme secretly funded by FirstEnergy to obtain passage of HB6.
+Monday’s agreement calls for the attorney general’s office to stop seeking evidence in the decoupling lawsuit until after the conclusion of a criminal investigation by the U.S. Attorney’s Office for the Southern District of Ohio into an alleged $60 million bribery scheme secretly funded by FirstEnergy to obtain passage of the bailout bill, House Bill 6.

 Ohio House Speaker Larry Householder and four others were arrested last July and subsequently indicted on federal racketeering charges for their roles in the alleged scheme.
 Two of his associates have pleaded guilty.
 Householder has pleaded not guilty.